-The results indicated that the onset of essential oil accumulation, total extraction time, and yield varied between the HD and MACE methods.
-The onset of essential oil accumulation occurred at 24 minutes in the HD method and 8 minutes in the MACE method.
-There is a highly significant (P<0.05) difference in the total extraction time between the two methods: just over 58 min for MACE and almost 235 min for HD (P<0.05).
-The results of this study were consistent with previously published findings, which concluded that microwave irradiation is a rapid extraction method [20].
-The results indicated that the extraction yield of Thymus daenensis was 2.34% and 2.26% using the MACE and HD methods, respectively.
-For Echinophora cinerea, the percentages were 1.37% and 1.18%, respectively.
-The significant (P<0.05) reduction in extraction time and the insignificant (P $\ge$ 0.05) increase in extraction yield in the case of MACE may be attributed to the high-pressure gradient formed inside the plant material.
+Comparison of the extraction effects on the extraction yield and time two methods: just over 58 min for MACE and almost 235 min for HD (P<0.05).
+The results of this study were consistent with previously published which concluded that microwave irradiation is a rapid extraction method [20].
+The results indicated that the extraction yield of T. daenensis was 2.34% and 2.26% using the MACE and HD methods, respectively.
+For E. cinerea, the percentages were 1.37% and 1.18%, respectively.
+The significant (P<0.05) reduction in extraction time and the insignificant (P\ge 0.05) increase in extraction yield in the case of MACE may be attributed to the high-pressure gradient formed inside the plant material.
 Microwave absorption results in significant internal heating, creating higher internal pressures that enhance oil extraction from the leaves.
 The glands and oil-producing receptacles can swell and burst due to internal heating.
 The decrease in processing time with increased power can simply be attributed to the higher extraction rates observed at higher powers (2008).
 Golmakani and Rezaei (2008) also reported similar findings for the extraction yield of essential oils obtained by HD and MACE [11].
 These results were supported by the research conducted by Gavahian et al. (2012) and Seidi Damyeh (2016a), which found no significant difference in the essential oil extraction yield obtained by HD and OAHD [12,14].